vhscom/oathqr/README.md

 pnpm tauri build
 ```

-## Rights
+## License

 OATHqr - Turn your secrets into scannable QR Codes.<br>
 Copyright (C) 2022 VHS \<vhsdev@tutanota.com\> (https://vhs.codeberg.page)

 OATHqr is made available under the AGPL-3.0-or-later license.
-See the file COPYING in the source for the complete license text.
-To purchase a commercial license for the purpose of whitelabeling this application within your organization please [contact the author](https://vhs.codeberg.page/contact).
+See the file COPYING in the source for the complete
+license text.

+## Compatability Notes

+This project is locked to:

+- Node.js v14.13 - v16.x
+- pnpm v6.x (specifically 6.35.1 recommended)
+- SvelteKit "next" version (pre-1.0)
+- Vite 3.0.4

+Leverage lockfile to produce a working build based on compatability matrix.